GautamGupta/bb-legacy-plugins/bbpress-latest-discussion-for-wp/trunk/readme.txt

 2. BbLD Template system
 3. Sample shot how BbLD do the job
 4. Sample shot how BbLD do the job
+5. Sample shot with Gravatar support

 == Version History ==

+Version 1.3.3 (2009-05-26):

+* Change url to show latest post for the topic.
+* Fix problem in 1.3.2.

+Version 1.3.2 (2009-05-24):

+* Add option to select what forum to be show on page.

+Version 1.3.1 (2009-05-07):

+* Add gravatar template tag for sidebar display.
+* Add post count tag for sidebar display

 Version 1.3 (2009-04-24):